riskportal/network-tutorial/docs/index.md

 ---

-If you're working in a Jupyter notebook, check out the [Download Quickstart (.ipynb)](quickstart.ipynb) for a fully interactive example.
+If you're working in a Jupyter notebook, check out [quickstart.ipynb](quickstart.ipynb) for a fully interactive example.
+Or view the static HTML version at [quickstart.html](quickstart.html).

 Contributions welcome on [GitHub](https://github.com/riskportal/network-tutorial).
 You can also explore the [RISK source code](https://github.com/riskportal/network) on GitHub.